-What to Supported File Types Number of Files Response Additional Information Submit Min Max Length Part A: Video or Audio Evidence of Learning 13 For video evidence: flv, asf, qt, mov, mpg, mpeg, avi, wmv, mp4, m4v For audio evidence: flv, asf, wmv, qt, mov, mpg, avi, mp3, wav, mp4, wma 0 2 For each focus child, 1 video or audio clip of no more than 7 minutes in length If needed, no more than 2 additional pages of supporting documentation IMPORTANT: Before you record your video, obtain permission from the parents/guardians of the children and from adults who appear in the video.
+What to Supported File Min # Max # Response Additional Information Submit Types of Files of Files Length Part A: Video or Audio Evidence of Learning For video evidence: asf, qt, mov, mpg, mpeg, avi, wmv, mp4, m4v For audio evidence: asf, wmv, qt, mov, mpg, avi, mp3, wav, mp4, wma 0 2 For each focus child, 1 video or audio clip of no more than 7 minutes in length If needed, no more than 2 additional pages of supporting documentation IMPORTANT: Before you record your video, obtain permission from the parents/guardians of the children and from adults who appear in the video.
 If you choose to use video evidence from Instruction Task 2, provide the time-stamp reference in the appropriate prompt within the Assessment Commentary.
 If more than one focus child appears in video or audio evidence of learning, upload the same evidence separately for each focus child who is seen/heard and label appropriately.
 Describe how to recognize each of the focus children in the clip and provide the label associated with the clip in prompt 1e of the Assessment Commentary.
-If you submit evidence of learning, a student work sample, or feedback as a video or audio clip and comments made by you or your focus child(ren) cannot be clearly heard, do one of the following: 1) attach a transcription of the inaudible comments (no more than 2 additional pages) to the end of the Assessment Commentary; 2) embed quotes with time-stamp references in the commentary response; or 3) insert captions in the video (captions for this purpose will be considered permissible editing).
+If you submit evidence of learning, a student work sample, or feedback as a video or audio clip and comments made by you or your focus child(ren) cannot be clearly heard, do one of the following: 1) attach a transcription of the inaudible comments (no more than 2 additional pages) to the end of the Assessment Commentary response; or 3) insert captions in the video (captions for this purpose will be considered permissible editing).

-13 Video file size requirements: The target file size is 200-300 MB or less.
+&lt;sup>13 Video file size requirements: The target file size is 200-300 MB or less.
 The Pearson ePortfolio System file size limit is 500 MB.
 Please note that each integrated platform provider portfolio system may have additional constraints or requirements regarding video formats and file sizes.
 You may need to use video tools to compress or transcode your video into smaller file sizes to facilitate uploading of the video.
 Refer to Recommended Video Formats and Settings on www.edtpa.com for the current requirements.